ignc-research/arena2D/arena2d-sim/README.md

 arena2d --disable-video --run "level "random" --dynamic; run_agent ../../arena2d-agents/A3C_LSTM/agent_train.py --device cuda"
 ```
 to train an A3C with LSTM agent on the random, dynamic environment with GPU.
 For more options see the agent descriptions below.
-Currently, we provide the levels "empty", "random", and "svg".
+Currently, we provide the levels "empty", "random", "static map",and "svg".
 More information is provided below.

 ### Change training settings
 Changing the training settings outside the settings.st file is only possible when using GUI in build command tool.
 If you are running this terminal-only, you have to change the settings inside the settings.st.
 Recompilation is not neccessary.